Major: Earth Science

 After working as an associate professor at Western Illinois University, Bonnan currently is a professor of biological sciences at Stockton University in New Jersey.
 He has published a book on the evolution of the vertebrate skeleton, “The Bare Bones: An Unconventional Evolutionary History of the Skeleton,” as well as 20 peer-reviewed articles on dinosaurs, reptiles, mammals and sharks.

-In 2016, Bonnan was named one of COD’s Distinguished Alumni.
-He will always remember the help he received from the COD faculty, particularly Sutherland, and their enthusiastic approach to teaching.
+Bonnan, who was named one of COD’s distinguished alumni in 2016, will always remember the help he received from the COD faculty, particularly Sutherland, and their enthusiastic approach to teaching.
 In fact, Bonnan models his career on the faculty at the College.

 “I want my students to have that feeling I had at COD, where faculty care about students and that they are the top priority,” he said.
 “Unlike other professors I encountered later at larger universities, Mark demonstrated that good, in-depth science teaching could be inclusive rather than exclusive.
 Mark showed me that a good professor is a facilitator, not a gatekeeper.”